UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 and read all the text, it will likely not be as memorable without the striking title.

-Later in this module we will learn not just how to create effective figure titles but also how to label our axes effectively.
+Later in this module, we will learn not just how to create effective figure titles but also how to label our axes effectively.

 ---